Emilio Delgado: Additional roles

 Delgado took guest roles on other series while Sesame Street was not taping.
 Notably, he had a recurring role as national news editor Rubin Castillo on the television series Lou Grant.

-Delgado starred in Quixote Nuevo that premiered in 2018 at CalShakes Theater in Berkeley, California, then went on tour in 2019 to Hartford Stage, Boston's Huntington Theatre and Houston's Alley Theatre production (2020) of Octavio Solis, a modern Chicano adaptation of Don Quixote.
+Delgado starred in Quixote Nuevo that premiered in 2018 at CalShakes Theater in Berkeley, California, then went on tour in 2019 to Hartford Stage in Connecticut, Boston's Huntington Theatre and Houston's Alley Theatre production (2020) of Octavio Solis, a modern Chicano adaptation of Don Quixote.

 In Los Angeles, he was a company member of Inner City Rep, The Group Repertory, and LA Repertory.
 Some of his New York City theatre credits include Floating Home (HExTC), Boxing 2000 (Richard Maxwell NYC Players), Dismiss All the Poets (New York Fringe Festival 2002), Nilo Cruz's adaptation of A Very Old Man with Enormous Wings Shakespeare Theatre of New Jersey, Dinosaurios (IATI), Night Over Taos INTAR Theatre an adaptation How the García Girls Lost Their Accents Round House Theatre and Emilio appeared in the role of King Claudius in Asolo Repertory Theatre production of Hamlet, Prince of Cuba, with alternating performances in English and Spanish, where one reviewer wrote that Delgado "is equally brilliant as King Claudius".

 His other television appearances include House of Cards, Law & Order, Law & Order: Criminal Intent, and Law & Order: Special Victims Unit.
 He was a regular cast member of Lou Grant and the short-lived Born to the Wind.
-He also appeared in episodes of Police Story; Hawaii Five-O; and Quincy, M.E.Delgado's other creative endeavor was to sing and record with the band Pink Martini.
+He also appeared in episodes of Police Story; Hawaii Five-O; and Quincy, M.E.

+Delgado's other creative endeavor was to sing and record with the band Pink Martini.
 He performed with the band at Carnegie Hall and Town Hall in New York City, The Hollywood Bowl in Los Angeles, in Woodinville, Washington at the Chateau Ste.
 Michelle Winery, and in Portland, Oregon at the Arlene Schnitzer Concert Hall, Crystal Ballroom and the Oregon Zoo.
 He appears on their album Splendor in the Grass, in which he recorded the song "Sing", a duet with China Forbes.

+In the latter years of his life, just before his death, he also served on the board of directors at the Bayard Rustin Center for Social Justice, an LGBTQIA+ safe-space, community activist center, and educational bridge dedicated to honoring Bayard Rustin through their mission and good works.

 Personal life

 Emilio and Carole were married in Bermuda, January 28, 1990.
-Delgado has a daughter, Lauren, from his present marriage, and a son Aram Delgado, from his previous marriage to Barbara Jean Snavely.
+Delgado has a daughter, Lauren, and a son, Aram Delgado, from his previous marriage, who died on December 28, 2023.
+He has one grandson, Eladio Delgado.

-Delgado's voice has been described as "gravelly and sonorous, his words precise and deliberate."
+Delgado's voice has been described as "deep, smooth and sonorous, his words precise and deliberate."

+Recognitions

+Delgado received The Impact Award from the National Hispanic Media Coalition, The HOLA Ilka Award, and the Keys to the cities of Evansville and Omaha.